 She claimed Anders reacted by 'guffawing, smirking and being clingy'.

 Anders was diagnosed as a "difficult child".
 The mother claimed he beat both his sister and herself at home and that he behaved like a one-year old, using a feeding bottle and refusing normal meals.
-At night, he demanded to sleep in her embrace.
+At night, he demanded to sleep in

 A child psychiatric clinical investigation